In a Clamshell

 What is the problem?

 Sewage pollution is ubiquitous, and it is a big, big problem.
 The global burden of sewage pollution is staggering.
-Some estimates indicate that 80 percent of sewage enters the environment untreated.
+The 2023 United Nations Environment Program report estimates that globally, 48 percent of sewage enters the environment untreated.
 This pollution is not limited to low-income countries; rich countries lack critical infrastructure to deal with sewage pollution as well.
 Some of the world’s most famous cities, such as Paris, New York, and San Francisco still discharge untreated sewage into local bodies of water.
 In short, it impacts everyone.
 With the global population nearing 8 billion people, that is a lot of sewage coming out of a lot of people.
-From New York, to Tijuana, to Lagos, to Sydney - we’ve got some serious sewage pollution problems.
+From New York, to Tijuana, to Lagos, to Sydney — we’ve got some serious sewage pollution problems.

 Sewage pollution is a transboundary issue